 - Adventure therapy

-As the time of discharge from our addiction program draws near, we will work alongside you to develop an aftercare plan that meets your continuing needs.
-If you feel you’d like to ease your way back into your life, The Refuge offers a Partial Hospitalization Program (PHP).
-However, if you feel you’ve made enough progress during your stay at The Refuge – A Healing Place that you are ready to discharge to home, we’ll provide you with referrals to traditional outpatient therapies and available community resources such as N.A. and A.A.
-Whatever your next step, The Refuge will support you and your family the whole way.
+As the time of discharge from our meth addiction treatment center draws near, we will work alongside you to develop an aftercare plan that meets your continuing needs.
+If you feel you’d like to ease your way back into your life, we offer a Partial Hospitalization Program (PHP).
+However, if you feel you’ve made enough progress during your stay at our residential meth addiction treatment center that you are ready to discharge to home, we’ll provide you with referrals to traditional outpatient therapies and available community resources such as N.A. and A.A.
+Whatever your next step, our addiction treatment center will support you and your family the whole way.